 For the Lost Mine Trial, follow Reservoir Road .9 miles to take a right onto Water Farm Road.
 The trial-head can be found .3 miles up on the right.

 The Green Mountain Nature Trail is a 1.8 mile loop trail that traverses through a 160 acre forest adjacent to Green Mountain Union High School (GMUHS).
 The trail offers a moderate hike that winds and climbs through beautiful evergreen and hardwood forests.
 The trail also features a large glacial boulder, stone walls, a wooden footbridge, rock culverts and views of the South Branch Williams River.
-The trail is used year-round by school and community members for hiking, running, birding, orienteering and snowshoeing.
+The trail is used year-round by school and community members (Please note that the trail is not accessible to the public when school is in session.
+School hours are Sept-June from 7:00 am-4:00 pm) for hiking, running, birding, orienteering and snowshoeing.
 The trail-head is located behind GMUHS and can be accessed by crossing the narrow, wooden footbridge (near the lower soccer field) and looking for the trail-head marker on the left .
-Please note that the trail is not accessible to the public when school is in session.
 See map here for more details- Green Mountain Nature Trail Map

 Chester, VT has a 9 hole Disc Golf course located on Lovers Lane Road near the Town Pool.
 The course is mapped out along the woods and the surrounding area.
 The Chester Disc Golf Course is a challenging 9 hole course with multiple tee boxes (for beginner and advanced players), DB-3 baskets with inner chains and good signage.
 The course is mostly played in the woods with lots of trees in play.
 Free.
 For more information and to see upcoming events and tournaments please visit their Facebook page.